sebastiap/MyLifeControlPanel/README.md

 # Getting Started with Create React App

+## This project has the following properties:
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+* This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+* This is my first project using Yarn instead of npm (Instructions below).
+* This project is incremental and based on https://github.com/ZainRk/React-Admin-Dashboard-public .

 ## Available Scripts